TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtLocalconf.rst

 Adding default UserTSconfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As for default PageTSconfig, UserTSconfig can be added inside
+As for default page TSconfig, user TSconfig can be added inside
 :file:`ext_localconf.php`, see:
 :ref:`t3tsconfig:usersettingdefaultusertsconfig`: